Explains differences between a warranty and service contract, how to get the most out of a warranty, your rights, possible scams.

 CREDIT CARD LOSS PROTECTION teaches students about the risks of telephone scams regarding worthless credit card protection and insurance programs.
 The article also discusses the importance of following your cried card issuer's procedures and not paying for charges you didn't make.

-DEBT COLLECTION teaches students about consumer rights under the Fair Debt Collection Practices Act, what debt collectors may and may not do, and how and where to complain if you are harassed, threatened, or abused.
+DEBT COLLECTION FAQs teaches students about consumer rights under the Fair Debt Collection Practices Act, what debt collectors may and may not do, and how and where to complain if you are harassed, threatened, or abused.

-FREE CREDIT REPORTS is a 16-page booklet that explains how, why, and when to order copies of your free annual credit report.
+Learn how, why, and when to order copies of your free annual credit report.